tum-pbs/pbdl-book/supervised-arch.md

 ## Attention and Transformers

-A newer and exciting develpoment in the deep learning field are attention mechanisms.
+A newer and exciting development in the deep learning field are attention mechanisms.
 They've been hugely successful in the form of _Transformers_ for processing language and natural images, and bear promise for physics-related problems.
 However, it's still open, whether they're really generally preferable over more "classic" architectures.
 The following section will give an overview of the main pros and cons.

 Transformers generally work in two steps: the input is encoded into _tokens_ with an encoder-decoder network.
 This step can take many forms, and usually primarily serves to reduce the number of inputs, e.g., to work with pieces of an image rather than individual pixels.
 The attention mechanism then computes a weighting for a collection if incoming tokens.
 This is a floating point number for each token, traditionally interpreted as indicating which parts of the input are important, and which aren't.
 In modern architectures, the floating point weighting of the attention are directly used to modify an input.
 In _self-attention_, the weighting is computed from each input towards all other input tokens.
 This is a mechanism to handle **global dependencies**, and hence directly fits into the discussion above.
 In practice, the attention is computed via three matrices: the query $Q$, the key matrix $K$, and a value matrix $V$.
-For $N$ tokens, the outer product $Q K^T$ produces an $N \times N$ matrix, and runs through a softmax layer, after which it is multiplied with $V$ (containing a linear projection of the input tokens) to produce the attention output vector.
+For $N$ tokens, the outer product $Q K^T$ produces an $N \times N$ matrix, and runs through a Softmax layer, after which it is multiplied with $V$ (containing a linear projection of the input tokens) to produce the attention output vector.

 In a Transformer architecture, the attention output is used as component of a building block: the attention is calculated and used as a residual (added to the input), stabilized with a layer normalization, and then processed in a two-layer _feed forward_ network.
 The latter is simply a combination of two dense layers with an activation in between.
 This Transformer block is applied multiple times before the final output is decoded into the original space.

-This Transformer architecture was shown to scale extremely well to networks with larger numbers of parameters, one of the key advantages of Transformers.
+This Transformer architecture was shown to scale extremely well to networks with huge numbers of parameters, one of the key advantages of Transformers.
 Note that a large part of the weights typically ends up in the matrices of the attention, and not just in the dense layers.
 At the same time, attention offers a powerful way for working with global dependencies in inputs.
-This comes at the cost of a more complicated architecture, and an inherent difficulty of the self-attention mechanism above is that it's quadratic in the number of tokens $N$.
+This comes at the cost of a more complicated architecture.
+An inherent problem of the self-attention mechanism above is that it's quadratic in the number of tokens $N$.
 This naturally puts a limit on the size and resolution of inputs.
 Under the hood, it's also surprisingly simple: the attention algorithm computes an $N \times N$ matrix, which is not too far from applying a simple dense layer (this would likewise come with an $N \times N$ weight matrix) to resolve global influences.

 This bottleneck can be addressed with _linear attention_: it changes the algorithm above to multiply Q and (K^T V) instead, applying a non-linearity (e.g., an exponential) to both parts beforehand.
 This avoids the  $N \times N$ matrix and scales linearly in $N$.
-However, this improvement comes at the cost of a more approximative attention vector.
+However, this improvement comes at the cost of a more approximate attention vector.

 An interesting aspect of Transformer architectures is also that they've been applied to structured as well as unstructured inputs.
 I.e., they've been used for graphs, points as well as grid-based data.
-In all cases the differences primarily lie in how the tokens are constructed.
+In all cases the differences primarily lie in how inputs are mapped to the tokens.
 The attention is typically still "dense" in the token space.
 This is a clear limitation: for problems with a known spatial structure, discarding this information will inevitably need to be compensated for, e.g., with a larger weight count or lower inference accuracy.
 Nonetheless, Transformers are an extremely active field within DL, and clearly a potential contender for future NN algorithms.

 ![Divider](resources/divider7.jpg)